Frequently Asked Questions

-A Flow Hive is our term for a standard beehive that has Flow frames in the honey storage part (super).
-A honeybee hive is usually made up of; the brood box where the queen bee lays eggs, and the ‘supers’ with honeycomb for the storage of honey.
+A Flow Hive is our term for a standard beehive that has Flow Frames in the honey storage part (super).
+A beehive is usually made up of; the brood box where the queen bee lays eggs, and the ‘supers’ with honeycomb for the storage of honey.
 A ‘Flow Super’ is a beehive box using Flow Frames that the bees store honey in.

 The Flow Frame consists of partly pre-formed honeycomb cells.
-The bees complete the comb with their wax, fill the cells with honey and cap the cells as usual.
+The bees complete the comb with their wax, fill the cells with nectar, which they turn into honey, and cap the cells as usual.

-The operating tool is inserted in the top of the frame and turned, (a bit like a tap) the cells split vertically inside the comb forming channels, allowing the honey to flow down to a sealed trough at the base of the frame and out of the hive.
-During this operation the bees are practically undisturbed on the comb surface.
+The Flow Key is inserted into the top operation slot of the frame and turned 90°, the cells split vertically inside the comb forming channels, allowing the honey to flow down to a sealed trough at the base of the frame and out of the hive (a bit like a tap).
+During this operation the bees are undisturbed on the comb surface.